jennyqsun/EEG-Decision-SincNet/README.md

 ## How to use

-1. Install anaconda based on your OS. [link](https://docs.anaconda.com/anaconda/install/)
+1. Install anaconda based on your OS [link from Anaconda](https://docs.anaconda.com/anaconda/install/)
 2. git clone this repository
 3. in your terminal ```cd EEG-Decision-SincNet/```
 4. create an conda environment using the .yml file. ```conda env create -f environment.yml```